buddhist-uni/buddhist-uni.github.io/COLLECTION_POLICY.md

 Its collections are **entirely digital** and are a combination of self-hosted files (on GitHub and Google Drive) and links to resources accessible on the broader internet.
 Each entry in the library is ideally hosted in two different locations (e.g. at Archive.org and on Google Drive) for redundancy and accessibility.

+The collection does not strive to host a copy or link to every work ever published about Buddhism.
+That would be undesirable, even if it were possible.
+The collection instead strives to offer a high-quality, representative selection in keeping with the University's mission to provide a free, undergraduate-style curriculum in Buddhist Studies.

+### The Pipeline

-The usual procedure for ingesting new content from the internet is as follows:
+The usual procedure for ingesting new content is as follows:

-1. Content freely available on the internet or given to OBU for inclusion gets uploaded to [the ingestion folder on Google Drive](https://drive.google.com/drive/folders/16-z8CRbEfo3L8DTUpR76Sq1uCs4Am5b_).
+1. Content freely available on the internet or directly given to OBU gets uploaded to [the ingestion folder on Google Drive](https://drive.google.com/drive/folders/16-z8CRbEfo3L8DTUpR76Sq1uCs4Am5b_).
 2. That content is then deduped and sorted into "unreviewed" buckets on G-Drive by subject (if you'd like to become a reviewer for a particular subject, send a message and I can invite you to the appropriate subfolder).
 3. A reviewer then reviews a piece for acceptance or rejection.
 (See details below).
 4. Accepted pieces (rank3+) are moved to the appropriate folder in [the public Google Drive library](https://drive.google.com/drive/folders/1-zOQ53Le2uYZp6lCjuLZUA38H6zvlrzf) based on what subject that piece teaches (rejected items are archived in Google Drive).
 5. When a topical folder on Drive has reached a state of maturity, its contents are added one-by-one to [the site's `_content` library](https://github.com/buddhist-uni/buddhist-uni.github.io/tree/master/_content) and the (Drive) folder is added as a new [`_tag`](https://github.com/buddhist-uni/buddhist-uni.github.io/tree/master/_tags)
-6. When that tag has reached a level of maturity, its content is organized into a syllabus which becomes a new [`_course`](https://github.com/buddhist-uni/buddhist-uni.github.io/tree/master/_courses) of the same name.
-(See [the open issues on GitHub](https://github.com/buddhist-uni/buddhist-uni.github.io/labels/writing) for courses awaiting a volunteer if you're interested in authoring a new course).
+6. When that tag has reached a level of maturity (with a diverse set of works providing good coverage), its content is reviewed, moved around if necessary, and organized into a syllabus on Google Docs.
+When ready, this draft syllabus is added as a new [`_course`](https://github.com/buddhist-uni/buddhist-uni.github.io/tree/master/_courses) of the same name.
+(See [the open issues on GitHub](https://github.com/buddhist-uni/buddhist-uni.github.io/labels/writing) for courses awaiting a volunteer if you're interested in writing one!)

 ## Inclusion Criteria